 Jacob Wenzel was born on a sailboat during a cruise.
 He was soon swept overboard and rescued by penguins.
 He lived among them until he was found seven years later.
 He still has not adjusted to life among humans.

-George Byron Wright is a native Oregonian and the author of the Oregon Trio, a unique body of work comprised of three novels set in the small towns of his youth.
+George Byron Wright is a native Oregonian and the author of the Oregon Trio, a unique body of work comprising three novels set in the small towns of his youth.
 Baker City 1948 was published first, followed by Tillamook 1952, and Roseburg 1959.

 Mertz & Friends: Joshua Mertz has two books of poetry (one humorous, one serious), a dystopian scifi novel and an anthology of Halloween stories for grown ups.
 Autumn Bradley has the Science Starters Collection: a series of books written in rhyme, meant to get grade-schoolers thinking about careers in science.
 Laura Romeyn has Breathing Spirit, which offers 60 nonreligious poems arranged by the instigating emotion.
 Suggestions for writing prayers appear in the Afterword.
 Category: Spiritual Self-help.